amikael/HELFI/README.md

 * M.Th.
 Arto Antturi (concept design, license negotiations, methodological innovation, alignment guidelines)
 * B.A.
 Pekka Nieminen (disambiguationof morphology and lemmas, named entity recognition and classification, coreference annotation, headword design),

 The **Resource Sharing** phase (1997-2020) has been enabled by the CC-BY license of Aikamedia and been supported by the University of Helsinki Faculty of Arts (decision N2/2017 for mobility support and 2018-2019 decisions for research assistance).
-The primary members of this project phase were
+The members of this project phase were
 * **Principal Investigator** Docent Ph.D.
 Anssi Yli-Jyrä (license negotiations, supervision, the corpus documentation, data curation)
 * M.Th.
 Josi Purhonen (free resource selection, data curation, resource switchover and its documentation, UNICODE translation)